If you have a poor-performing phone service, this can lead to communication challenges with customers, often leading to lost revenue.

 If you have a poor-performing call service, there can be consequences for your organization.
 Aside from risking the loss of customers and revenue, you might also damage your reputation impacting your future revenue opportunities.

-Coeo has installed SIP Trunking on hundreds of customers’ networks.
+Coeo has installed SIP Trunking on thousands of customers’ networks.
 We want to ensure you have all the information you need so you can make the best buying decision for your calling needs.

-If you would like to speak with our team to talk about SIP Trunking or ask any questions you may have you can schedule an appointment.
+If you would like to speak with our team to learn more about SIP Trunking or ask any questions you may have you can schedule an appointment.

 When he's not creating content for Coeo, Jordan loves to watch sports, hang out with friends and family, and anything sneaker-related.